-All state and federal statutes and local ordinances regarding the possession of firearms and weapons, including imitation firearms, both legal and illegal apply on the campus of the Richard Stockton College of New Jersey.
+All state and federal statutes and local ordinances regarding the possession of firearms and weapons, including imitation firearms, both legal and illegal apply on all College property and at all College-sponsored events.
 The College has incorporated, by reference, the prohibition of firearms and weapons on the campus properties into its Campus Code of Conduct.
-Members of the college community and the community at large charged with possession of a firearm or weapon on the college campus will be held accountable through the criminal justice system as well as through the appropriate administrative offices of the college.
+Members of the college community and the community at large charged with possession of a firearm or weapon on the College campus will be held accountable through the criminal justice system as well as through the appropriate administrative offices of the College.
 Information can be found in the New Jersey Code of Criminal Justice, Chapter 39: Firearms, Other Dangerous Weapons and Instruments of Crime.
 These statutes clearly articulate that firearms of any type are prohibited, "in or upon any part of the buildings and grounds of any....college or university or other educational institution..."